sadesyllas/vscode-workspace-switcher/README.md

 * `Ctrl-k Shift-w`
     * Save the current workspace to a `.code-workspace` file
 * `Ctrl-k w`
-    * Switch workspace in current window
+    * Open workspace in current window
 * `Ctrl-k Ctrl-w`
-    * Switch workspace in new window
+    * Open workspace in new window

 ## Dependencies